Krazete/sgmpalette/README.md

 The `Matte` and `Shiny` options at the top denote how the detail layer is blended with the color layer.
 `Matte` is essentially linear burn and `Shiny` is basically color dodge.

+At the bottom of the palette section, you can load and save palette files.
+Palette files are 16x16px images, though the website allows loading images with different dimensions.

 ## Download

 To download a single sprite, right-click (or control-click) a sprite and select `Save Image As...`.